 A quality cage has to be comfortable to wear for a long time.
 And it has to be hard to escape from, right?
-It sounds simple enough.
+It sounds simple enough, but it isn’t.
+Things can get pretty complicated sometimes (our chastity contract could help you out here).

-You can spend $400 or more on a custom made one.
+So what are your options?
+You can spend $400 or more on a custom made chastity cage.
 They’re guaranteed to fit your requirements, but that’s a heck of a lot of dough.
 If you’re not a cock-locking veteran, it’s hard to justify that kind of money.

-Until I heard about LockedinLust’s Vice Chastity Cage: Comfortable, well-made and inescapable?
+Enter LockedinLust’s Vice Chastity Cage—Comfortable, well-made, and inescapable?
 All for less than half the price of a custom cage?
+We thought it was too good to be true, so our team of brave testers took on the challenge.

 It’s durable, does what it says, and the sandpaper-like anti-pullout design is BRILLIANT.
 It should be in every chastity device, and I wouldn’t be surprised if other manufacturers start copying this design in the future.